Environment variables

 |---|---|---|

-AWS_ACCESS_KEY_IDAWS_SECRET_ACCESS_KEY | Not set | Enable access to AWS S3 with an AWS OAuth app integration. |
+AWS_ACCESS_KEY_IDAWS_SECRET_ACCESS_KEY | Not set | Authorize OpenRAG to ingest documents from AWS S3 with an AWS OAuth app integration. |

-GOOGLE_OAUTH_CLIENT_IDGOOGLE_OAUTH_CLIENT_SECRET | Not set | Enable the Google OAuth client integration.
+GOOGLE_OAUTH_CLIENT_IDGOOGLE_OAUTH_CLIENT_SECRET | Not set | Enable OAuth mode and the Google Drive cloud storage connector with the Google OAuth client integration.
 You can generate these values in the Google Cloud Console. |

 MICROSOFT_GRAPH_OAUTH_CLIENT_IDMICROSOFT_GRAPH_OAUTH_CLIENT_SECRET | Not set | Enable the Microsoft Graph OAuth client integration by providing Azure application registration credentials for SharePoint and OneDrive. |

-WEBHOOK_BASE_URL | Not set | Base URL for OAuth connector webhook endpoints.
-If this variable isn't set, a default base URL is used. |
+WEBHOOK_BASE_URL | Not set | Optional base URL for OAuth connector webhook endpoints.
+If not set, a default base URL is used.
+This variable is required to enable automatic cloud storage ingestion.
+Can also be set in the TUI's Advanced Setup. |

 OpenSearch settings